femix300/Merit/backend/README.md

 Determines the required post-UTME score for a specific course at a selected university.
 Accepts a GET request with query parameters to calculate the required post-UTME score based on the student's UTME score and, if applicable, O-level grades.

 **Query Parameters:**
+- `university_name` (str, required): The name of the university for which to retrieve the aggregate requirements.
+This must be passed as a query parameter.
 - `course_name` (str, required): The name of the course to evaluate.
 - `utme_score` (int, required): The student's UTME score.
 - `grades` (str, required if applicable): Comma-separated O-level grades (if required by the university).
+- `sitting` (int, required if applicable): an integer greater than 0

 **Response Examples:**
 - `200 OK`: